Division of Cooper: Geography

-The Division of Cooper was created in 2018 after the Australian Electoral Commission oversaw a mandatory redistribution of divisions in Victoria.
-Cooper's geography mirrors almost entirely the Division of Batman, which it replaced in the redistribution.
-Unlike Batman, Cooper includes parts of Coburg North which had previously belonged in the neighbouring division of Wills, though it no longer features parts of Thomastown or Bundoora.
+When the division was created in 2018, its geography mirrored almost entirely the Division of Batman, which it replaced in this redistribution.
+Unlike Batman, Cooper included parts of Coburg North, which had previously belonged in the neighbouring division of Wills within the Moreland local government area (now Merri-bek).
+However, it no longer featured parts of Thomastown or Bundoora which were in the Whittlesea local government area.